learnWeb3/kubequest/README.md

 ## Environnement variables

--   APP_DEBUG: laravel application enable dbugging
+-   APP_DEBUG: laravel application enable debugging
 -   APP_ENV: laravel application environnement
 -   APP_KEY: laravel application encryption key: Used for Encrypt and decrypt data using the encrypt() and decrypt() functions, Generate secure, random strings using the Str::random() function, Sign and verify data using the hash_hmac() function, Generate unique authentication tokens using the Hash::make() function.
 -   DB_CONNECTION: laravel application database connection type